Hi, I’m Kate Bagnall.

 - 19th and early 20th century Australian women’s history.

-I bring a unique perspective to the study of Chinese Australian history, having lived and worked in the qiaoxiang districts of the Pearl River Delta over many years.
-I first visited Guangdong more than 20 years ago and feel just as at home among the lush green rice fields or bustling cities there as I do in Australia.
+I bring a unique perspective to the study of Chinese Australian history, having lived, worked and travelled extensively in the qiaoxiang districts of the Pearl River Delta over the past twenty years.
+Between 2017 and 2019 I ran the Chinese Australian Hometown Heritage Tour with Dr Sophie Couchman.

-My work has been published in acclaimed scholarly collections, including Australia’s Asia (edited by Professor David Walker and Agnieszka Sobocinska), as well as in leading academic journals such as Australian Historical Studies and History Australia.
+I have published my work in acclaimed scholarly collections, including Australia’s Asia (edited by Professor David Walker and Agnieszka Sobocinska), as well as in leading academic journals such as Australian Historical Studies and History Australia.

-I enjoy sharing my work with the community.
-I have presented public talks and spoken at many family and community history seminars.
-I have written for family history publications such as Inside History, and I share my own research journey through my blog.
+I enjoy sharing my research with the community through public talks and family history seminars.
+I also share my research journey through my blog, The Tiger’s Mouth.

 For details of my academic work, see my CV.